spurthimalode/pes_pd/README.md

 ### Aspect Ratio and Utilization Factor

-Two key descriptions of a floorplan are utilization and aspect ratio.
-The amount of area of the die core the standard cells are taking up is called utilization.
-Normally we go for 50-70% utilization to, or utilization factor of 0.5-0.7.
-Keeping within this range allows for optimization of placement and realizable routing of a system.
-Aspect ratio can specify the shape of your chip by the height of the core area divided by the width of the core area.
-An aspect ratio of 1 discribes the chip as a square.
+In ASIC design, two crucial parameters that define the floorplan of the chip are utilization and aspect ratio.
+Utilization refers to the proportion of the die core occupied by standard cells, typically targeted within the range of 50-70% or a utilization factor of 0.5-0.7.
+This range ensures an optimal balance for placement and facilitates feasible routing within the system.
+Aspect ratio, on the other hand, characterizes the chip's shape by dividing the height of the core area by its width.
+An aspect ratio of 1 signifies a square-shaped chip, while other ratios define rectangular configurations.
+These two descriptors play a pivotal role in shaping the physical layout of an integrated circuit.

 ![image](https://github.com/spurthimalode/pes_pd/assets/142222859/829699f8-6843-416c-b692-5985470a7793)